gabriel301/ULSolutionsCodingChallenge/README.md

  3. **Abstractions**: Both implementations uses an abstration (interface) of the operation service, that perform the arithmetic operations.
 It was implemented to showcase the Inversion of Control from SOLID.
 They are also implements an interface with the Evaluate method, following the Open Closed principle, Dependency Inversion principle and Interface segregation principle.

 #### Application
-<p>Application implements an reduced version of the CQRS pattern (only 2 commands) using MediatR, for maitaining the Single Responsibilty Principle.
+<p>Application implements a reduced version of the CQRS pattern (only 2 commands) using MediatR, for maitaining the Single Responsibilty Principle.
 Choosing MediatR allowed CQRS pattern implemention easier, and it also helped to implement event notifications thow INotification and INotificationHandler interfaces.</p>
 <p> Other interesing MediatR usecase is the pipeline behaviour feature.
 It allows inteceting an command handler call and perform operations before and after handler execution.
 Using this features, 2 pipeline behaviours were implemented:

  1. **Validation:** In case a command has validators associated (validators are injected via dependency injetcion), the handler call is intercepted and validation pipeline runs.
 In cash any validation fails, a validation exception is threw.
 Validators were implemented using Fluent Validation library.